DenisOByrne/DenisOByrne/README.md

 Code is presented in an RMD file.
 The project is based on the Spambase dataset from the UCI Machine Learning Repository to determine if an email is spam or not.

-IBM-Data-Science-Capstone-Project is my repository for all work and my final project used to complete IBM's Data Science Professional Certification
+IBM-Data-Science-Capstone-Project is my repository for all work and my final project used to complete IBM's Data Science Professional Certification.
+I completed the courses and earned my Certification on February 21st, 2022

+IBM-Machine-Learning-Professional-Certificate is my repository for my final Machine Learning Projects completed as part of IBM's Machine Learning Professional Certification.
+I am currently working on the 3rd of 6 courses in the Certification.
+There is an intermediary certification after completing the 4th course, which I am hoping to attain by the end of April 2022.
+Courses Completed:
+1. Exploratory Data Analysis for Machine Learning
+2. Supervised Machine Learning: Regression

+Currently in Progress:
+1. Supervised Machine Learning: Classification